 Antibody validation is the key to success

 Validation is the process that ensures that the end product’s expectations are achieved.
 Hence, antibody validation is the experimental proof and documentation that the specific antibody is suitable for your intended application or purpose.

 Using an antibody that underwent a strict validation process you are assured that it will consistently produce the expected results.
 However, a strict validation means a rigorous application of different methods, and not least hard work that is usually not possible in your packed daily lab routine.

 Luckily for you, thanks to recent scientific and technological progress that allows a more precise evaluation of antibody performance, some of today’s commercial antibodies have superior quality.
 This is definitely something you should be looking to exploit.

 At Atlas Antibodies, we work to provide high-quality antibodies to help you generate excellent data and publish it with confidence.
 All our antibodies are rigorously validated for specificity and reproducibility and are characterized in several applications.

 Continue reading to learn more about us and how we can provide antibodies with superior validation.

 A successful spin-off with a clear mission

 Atlas Antibodies has a very special story.
 The company was founded in 2006 by researchers from the Human Protein Atlas project.
-This is an impressive project aimed to map all the human proteins in cells, tissues, and organs.
+This impressive project aimed to map all the human proteins in cells, tissues, and organs.
 It now relies on an advanced high-tech approach that integrates cutting-edge technologies, such as antibody-based imaging, mass spectrometry-based proteomics, transcriptomics, and systems biology.

 Critical for the success of the project was the availability of highly specific antibodies for all human proteins.
 To ensure high-quality standards, the researchers from the Human Protein Atlas established a scrupulous in-house manufacturing process.
 Being certain and proud of the high quality of the antibodies, they decided to make them available to the scientific community worldwide.